Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Key Terms/Morphogenesis/Cellular Automata.md

 Extracts information on the neighbouring cells
 ### Von Neumann Neighbourhoods

+### Asynchronous vs Synchronous

+- Asynchronous CA models update subsets of the data at one time, allowing for the neighbouring cells to 'react'
+- Synchronous models change at once
 ### Fuzzy Cellular Automata

+### Markov-Informed Cellular Automata

+- Markov chains consider the previous states of the cells to determine more interesting patterns
 ## Advantages

 - The geospatial data we have is already divided into cells